-Tower Bridge is a sight to behold, be it during the daytime or the nighttime, and dining with a stunning view of it is something that you certainly won’t forget in a hurry.
+Tower Bridge is a sight to behold, and dining with a stunning view of it is something that you certainly won’t forget in a hurry.
 Luxury riverside destination Le Pont De La Tour is located right opposite and boasts the longest alfresco terrace in London, making it one of the city’s premier riverside venues.
 It’s a truly memorable place to dine in London, as we discovered during our visit.

 Starter : Crab, salmon and Aquitaine caviar.

 Cocktails (right) : Golden Tower (left) and Virgin Southern Ginger (right).

 The Golden Tower cocktail contains : peach liqueur, Grand Marnier and Vodka, mixed with champagne and edible 24 carat Gold.
 The Virgin Southern Ginger ‘mocktail’ contains : fresh ginger muddled, mint and lime, shaken with apple and lychee juices, ginger and lemongrass cordial, served long over crushed ice finished with ginger beer.